ds-04/simple_inventory/README.md

 ==========  ============  ==============  =======  =============  ===============  ======  =========  ======  ============  ========  =========
 ```

-COMMENT ON ABOVE: table produced, but no entries as the XLS did have <i>WarrantyEnd</i> dates in both cells/items)
+COMMENT ON ABOVE: table produced, but no entries in this table (as the XLS did have <i>WarrantyEnd</i> dates in both cells/items)

 --------------